 Although you can place commercial wine coolers in your home, they are designed to be placed in commercial environments and businesses such as bars, restaurants, and hotels.
 Commercial wine coolers are often larger than regular wine coolers as they can store more bottles and need more space for displaying the wine in the most appealing way.

 Often, commercial wine coolers should be placed against a wall.
 However, some designs can stand alone, giving customers a head-on view of the wine collection.
-Installation should almost always be completed by a professional, to reduce the risk of damage, to ensure that there’s space for ventilation, and to avoid voiding the warranty.
+Installation should almost always be completed by a professional, to reduce the risk of damage, ensuring that there’s space for ventilation, and to avoid voiding the warranty.
 Like with regular wine coolers, you can find freestanding, built-in, and integrated commercial wine coolers - and all should be installed following the manufacturer’s instructions.